mitsuba-renderer/drjit/src/python/docstr.rst

     then you have found a bug.
 Please report it on the project's `GitHub issue tracker <https://github.com/mitsuba-renderer/drjit>`__.

+.. topic:: flush_thread

+    Submit all queued computation to the device without blocking.

+    This commits any command buffers built by the current host thread so their work is ordered on the device queue.
+Unlike :py:func:`drjit.sync_thread`, it never waits for the device, so it does not break the host/device pipeline.

+    This matters mainly on the Metal backend, where each host thread records into its own command buffer.
+When enqueuing work from multiple threads, call this on a thread to ensure its work is submitted before another thread consumes the results.

 .. topic:: flush_malloc_cache

     Free the memory allocation cache maintained by Dr.Jit.